Sebokolodi/RM-SYNTHESIS-1D/README.rst

 **Description:**

 RM-Synthesis is technique used to transform polarised intensity measured in wavelength-space (lambda) to polarised intensity in Faraday-space (RM) -- see Brentjen & de Bruyn (2005) for more details.
+Or vice versa.

 This technqiue can become computationally expensive particularly in modern days of cutting edge radio instruments.
 For example, wide-field images (or observations) would imply a large number of line-of-sights (pixels) to evaluate for Faraday Rotated emission, and wide spectral-bandwidth observations -- a necessary requirement for this technique -- would imply a large number of channels to average across.
 The combination of these two will result in an enourmous amount of data -- making optimization of RM-Synthesis technqiue very important.
 Particularly for all-sky surveys such as VLASS, whereby all pixels need to be evaluated.
 In some cases though, if a user is mainly interested in a subset of pixels located in a particular region of the pixel map, e.g a radio galaxy/compact or extended emission, then the computation for this can be minimized but to a certain degree.